 Our dedicated team will also give you tailored advice to follow in the run up to your visit.

 Stretta is a minimally invasive procedure, which usually takes around an hour.
-It is performed under short-lasting general anesthetic, which means you'll be asleep.
+It is performed under short-lasting general anaesthetic, which means you'll be asleep.

 An endoscope is passed passed down the throat, through the mouth to deliver radiofrequency energy which is applied to the muscle of the lower oesophageal sphincter and gastric cardia.